tallardyce/digital-playbook-guide-numerique/en/5-address-security-privacy-risks.md

 **Alpha Stage**

 * {: .dpgn-stage-alpha .dpgn-stage-beta .dpgn-stage-live}Plan recurring interactions with the business and information risk teams to ensure ongoing alignment.
-* {: .dpgn-stage-alpha}Integrate a security advisor into the delivery team to support IT security risk management throughout the full delivery of the service.
+* {: .dpgn-stage-alpha .dpgn-stage-beta .dpgn-stage-live}Integrate a security advisor into the delivery team to support IT security risk management throughout the full delivery of the service.
-* {: .dpgn-stage-alpha}Document the protective measures implemented to enable the secure processing and sharing of data and information across government
+* {: .dpgn-stage-alpha .dpgn-stage-beta .dpgn-stage-live}Document the protective measures implemented to enable the secure processing and sharing of data and information across government
-* {: .dpgn-stage-alpha}Document how the service manages information and records (data) in order to protect their confidentiality and integrity, and ensure their availability.
+* {: .dpgn-stage-alpha .dpgn-stage-beta .dpgn-stage-live}Document how the service manages information and records (data) in order to protect their confidentiality and integrity, and ensure their availability.
-* {: .dpgn-stage-alpha}Ensure all APIs have appropriate authentication and that only authorized users/services are able to access the information; “open data” APIs are explicitly configured to allow access by all by default.
+* {: .dpgn-stage-alpha .dpgn-stage-beta .dpgn-stage-live}Ensure all APIs have appropriate authentication and that only authorized users/services are able to access the information; “open data” APIs are explicitly configured to allow access by all by default.

 **Beta Stage**

-{: .dpgn-stage-beta} **Note:** Beta Stage includes all elements from the previous Alpha stage, plus the following:

 * {: .dpgn-stage-beta .dpgn-stage-live}Where collecting personal information, inform users about privacy rights and protections, and about their right to access and correct their own personal information.
 * {: .dpgn-stage-beta .dpgn-stage-live}Use appropriate de-identification strategies to minimize the risk of disclosing personal information.